Debt and mental health

 - remain anonymous and use the information on our website; and

 - end a discussion if you need to at any time.

-- We can discuss asking your creditors for ‘breathing space’.
-This lets you ask you creditors not to contact you for 30 days so that you can get debt advice.
+- We can discuss asking your creditors to hold action.
+This lets you ask your creditors not to contact you for 30 days so that you can get debt advice.
 If you need more time than that, you can also ask for an extension.
 Contact us for advice.

 - We can discuss how we can best provide you with the information you need.